Guide to PHP Translation and Website Internationalization

 O.Translator

-Wait for the translation to complete to get the target language translation.
+Wait for the translation to complete to get the translation in the target language.

 O.Translator